garethltm/obsibrain/sc900/Microsoft Defender for Cloud.md

 - **Microsoft Defender for Resource Manager** automatically monitors the resource management operations in your organization.
 - **Microsoft Defender for DNS** provides an additional layer of protection for resources that use Azure DNS's Azure-provided name resolution capability.
 - **Microsoft Defender for open-source relational protections** brings threat protections for open-source relational databases.
+These different plans can be enabled separately and will run simultaneously to provide a comprehensive defense for compute, data, and service layers in your environment.